Donald Trump Suggests Changing The Constitution To Allow Him To Be President For 16 Years Or Longer

 “Leaders from Turkey, Thailand and Egypt have all won plaudits from Trump.
 And then there is, of course, Russian President Vladimir Putin, who Trump has treated with kid gloves even as the US intelligence community unanimously confirmed that Russia was behind an elaborate attempt to meddle in the 2016 election.”

 Whether joking or not, if Trump is truly interested in being president beyond two terms – the limit imposed by the Constitution – he’s going to face an uphill battle.
-Amending the Constitution is a complex and time-consuming process, and requires significant political will that probably doesn’t exist at the moment.
+Amending the Constitution is a complex and time-consuming process, and requires a significant political will that probably doesn’t exist at the moment.

-Specifically, as The National Constitution Center explains, either two thirds of both houses of Congress, or two thirds of the legislatures of the states (34 of them), must call for an amendment.
-Then, three quarters of the states (37 of them) would have to ratify the amendment.
+Specifically, as The National Constitution Center explains, either two-thirds of both houses of Congress, or two-thirds of the legislatures of the states (34 of them), must call for an amendment.
+Then, three-quarters of the states (37 of them) would have to ratify the amendment.

-In fact, so tedious and difficult is the process of amending the Constitution that it’s only been done 27 times in the 200-plus year history of the document.
-What’s more, the first ten (The Bill of Rights) were all added at once, in 1791; excluding those ten amendments, the Constitution has only been amended 17 times in 227 years.
+In fact, so tedious and difficult is the process of amending the Constitution that it’s only been done 27 times in the 200-plus-year history of the document.
+What’s more, the first 10 (The Bill of Rights) were all added at once, in 1791; excluding those 10 amendments, the Constitution has only been amended 17 times in 227 years.

 The 22nd Amendment, enacted in 1951, limits the president to two terms in office.